Find Affordable College Courses

 Women make up 26% of the engineering majors at the school.

-Northeastern University Professional Advancement Network came in at #10 in this year’s edition of the Most Popular Engineering Master’s Degree Schools in the New England Region ranking.
-Located in the city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit college with a large student population.
+Northeastern University Professional Advancement Network ranked #10 on this year’s Most Popular Engineering Master’s Degree Schools in the New England Region list.
+Located in the city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit college with a fairly large student population.

 Of the 125 students majoring in engineering at Northeastern University Professional Advancement Network, 43% are male and 57% are female.